Sarah Binks

 Sarah Binks is a novel published in 1947 by University of Manitoba professor Paul Hiebert.
-The novel is a faux biography of "Sarah Binks", the "Sweet Songstress of Saskatchewan".
-It satirizes literary pretensions — both of the critic and of the poet — by presenting a poet and critic (the author) whose productions are awash with misreadings and sentimental clap-trap.
+The novel is a faux biography of the titular Sarah Binks, the "Sweet Songstress of Saskatchewan."
+It satirizes literary pretensions—both of the critic and of the poet—by presenting a poet and critic (the author) whose productions are awash with misreadings and sentimental clap-trap.

+In the novel, which is presented as part biography, part literary study, the author traces Sarah Binks' brief life and tragic death in the small town of Willows, Saskatchewan.
+Aside from a brief trip to Regina, Saskatchewan (presented as a epochal event in her life), Sarah's 25 years are spent entirely in the environs of her hometown, where she is consumed with both farm work and writing poetry.
+Much of her work is included within the biography, alongside glowing critical commentary -- although it's admitted that not a single person has been able to get through Binks' magnum opus Up From The Magma, said to be an epic that takes up a "cubic foot" of densely written pages of text.

+The book was followed by a sequel, Willows Revisited (1967), which concentrates on other poets from the region, including the nearby hamlets of Pelvis and Quagmire.

+Reception and legacy

 Peter Gzowski made Hiebert a frequent guest on his CBC Radio program Morningside and Hiebert thereby became well known across Canada.
 Now considered a Canadian classic, Sarah Binks has never been out of print since its original publication in 1947.
 Its New Canadian Library edition featured an afterword by Charles Gordon.

-In 1967, Hiebert produced a sequel Willows Revisited, which, although well-received, did not receive the same level of acclaim as the original novel.
+In 1967, Hiebert produced a sequel, Willows Revisited, which, although well-received, did not receive the same level of acclaim as the original novel.
 The title refers to Willows, the fictional Saskatchewan birthplace of Binks.

-Although Hiebert's gentle brand of humour is recognizable to some in Canada, it is not uncommon for Americans to believe Sarah Binks to have been a real person and to excoriate her translations of Heinrich Heine.
-Some reviewers have suggested models for Sarah, including Canadian poet E. Pauline Johnson.
-Hiebert said that his character was not based on any single person.
+Although Hiebert's gentle brand of humour is recognizable to some in Canada, it is not uncommon for some to believe Sarah Binks to have been a real person and to excoriate her translations of Heinrich Heine.
+Though some reviewers have suggested models for Sarah, including Canadian poet E. Pauline Johnson, Hiebert said that his character was not based on any single person.

 A small town poet in The Cruelest Month by Louise Penny is compared to Binks.